Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 The northern limit of this basin is the Precambrian Reguibate Shield in Morocco, the southern limit is the Bove Basin and the eastern edge is Precambrian rocks of the Mauritanide Mountains, uplifted during the Late Paleozoic Hercynian Orogeny.

 Beneath the Senegal basin and the eastern onshore part of Guinea-Bissau is The Bove Palaeozoic basin deposited on the northwestern margin of Gondwana.
 The Bove basin contains Cambro-Ordovician sediments dominated by continental deposition followed by a marine transgression from the Early Silurian to the Lower Devonian.
-Some oil seeps have been reported in Guinea and there may be a source rock interval of Silurian shales corresponding to other areas in North Africa but the nearest wells where these have been drilled are in Senegal.
+Some oil seeps have been reported in Guinea and there may be a source rock interval of Silurian shales corresponding to other areas in North Africa.
+The nearest wells where these have been drilled are in Senegal.